axle-dev/ts-narrow/README.md

 Checks if target is a number.

 ### isObject
-Checks if target is a object.
+Checks if target is an object.
 Please notice that `null` is a valid javascript object.

 ### isOneOf